 Symptoms of coccidiosis in sheep

-The symptoms of coccidiosis are diarrhea which can contain mucus or blood, lack of appetite, dehydration, fever, weight loss, anemia, wool breaking and sudden death.
-The ileum, cecum and upper colon often are affected most, there can also be mucosal hemorrhaging.
-Fly strike and secondary bacterial enteric infections may accompany coccidiosis in lambs
+The symptoms of coccidiosis are diarrhoea which can contain mucus or blood, lack of appetite, dehydration, fever, weight loss, anaemia, wool breaking and sudden death.
+The ileum, cecum and upper colon often are affected most, there can also be mucosal haemorrhaging.
+Flystrike and secondary bacterial enteric infections may accompany coccidiosis in lambs

 As coccidiosis will always be rife under these management systems coccidiosis is predictable.
 So proactive prevention is the best course of action.
 Coccidiostats should be administered prophylactically for 28 consecutive days beginning a few days after lambs are introduced into the environment.